seco/Trevorbot/README.md

 - Change the 'username', 'password' and 'folderPath' variables near the top of 'upload.php', 'getPicsInstagram.php', and 'getPicsReddit.py'
 - The 'folderPath' variable should be the full path to the project's directory
 ## Extra Setup
 - "usr/bin/php full/path/to/upload.php" is the only command which needs to be run.
-This can be automated using a cronjob - https://superuser.com/questions/1144910/how-do-i-setup-a-cron-job-on-os-x-to-run-a-curl-command-at-a-specific-time-every
+This can be automated using a cronjob or launchd - https://superuser.com/questions/1144910/how-do-i-setup-a-cron-job-on-os-x-to-run-a-curl-command-at-a-specific-time-every
-- When using cron, the output of the scripts will be put in .txt files a debug folder
+- When using cron (or launchd), the output of the scripts will be put in .txt files in a debug folder
 - Media queued for upload will be put in a 'media' folder
 - Note that automatic captions are created crediting the source of the media uploaded